NaNo Prep Outline

 Before snapshot of the main character/hero.
 Who are they and what are they and their life like?

-The guys are driving and decide to turn into an alpaca farm for some reason--alpaca jerky?
-Want to see an alpaca?
-Nash saw them and turned around to follow them, so they turn off into the farm so they don't end up doing something wrong and getting a ticket.
+The guys are driving and decide to turn into an alpaca farm because they see Deputy Nash and want to avoid another ticket.
+Nash saw them and turned around to follow them.

 Theme Stated ~5% into the novel